that90sdesigner/yearinbooks/README.md

 ## Technical stuff
 This is my _first_ github repository.

+**I built this website to primarily practice typography on the web.
+It is responsive and the type should scale seamlessly on any device.**

 What you see here is all the vanilla html and css used to build [Year In Books](https://yearinbooks.com).
 I am using visual code as my editor, Github desktop to commit changes and Netlify to deploy my website.
 My data comes from _Goodreads_ (it is static, so I just pasted it from there lol).
 In the future, I will figure out a way to make it dynamic.
-I built this website to primarily practice typography on the web.
-It is responsive and the type should scale seamlessly on any device.

 Use this repository to build your own year in books / movies / whatever and let me know if you have comments or questions!